Our Take on Bullying, Shaming, Sexting, Cyber-Harassment, and Cyber-Stalking Cases and how to protect your child in the School System

 Parents who do get involved need to immediately get everyone else involved.
 Whether they want to or not, putting everyone on written legal notice of the bully problem will in most cases be enough to get the problem resolved.
 Remember, you’re shifting the burden of responsibility to help monitor and resolve the issue and when it comes to bullying, the more people handling the problem the better.

-When you take a step back and think about it, the bottom line is that it’s all about the children.
+When you take a step back and think about it, the bottom line is that it’s all about the safety of our children.
 If teachers, parents, principal, the school district or even a police agency is “inconvenienced” because of your concerns, that’s their problem and not yours.
 Send the letters and make follow up phone calls.
-Set meetings set and get people and agencies with authority involved.
-Using these people you’ll be able to better protect your family while also sending a message to the bully and her family that this kind of conduct will not be tolerated.
+Set meetings and get people and agencies with authority involved.
+This approach will help you protect your family and will also send a message to the bully and his or her family that this kind of conduct will not be tolerated.

 The Bully Project, and ‘Billy’ Movie: The documentary film that sparked a nationwide movement to stop bullying offers stories of those who were bullies and resources for parents, teachers, kids and communities for how to deal with and stop bullies on their website.

 “Bully,” follows the lives of five U.S. students who faced bullying on a daily basis at school, including two who committed suicide as a result.